progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Now you get the call that there is an issue with the web site, and you need to fix it immediately.
 With Git, you don’t have to deploy your fix along with the `iss53` changes you’ve made, and you don’t have to put a lot of effort into reverting those changes before you can work on applying your fix to what is in production.
 All you have to do is switch back to your master branch.-->

-Nun bekommst Du einen Anruf, in dem dir mitgeteilt wird, dass es ein Problem mit der Internet-Seite gibt, das Du umgehend beheben sollst.
+Nun bekommst Du einen Anruf, in dem Dir mitgeteilt wird, dass es ein Problem mit der Internet-Seite gibt, das Du umgehend beheben sollst.
 Mit Git musst Du Deine Fehlerkorrektur nicht zusammen mit den `iss53`-Änderungen einbringen.
 Und Du musst keine Zeit damit verschwenden Deine bisherigen Änderungen rückgängig zu machen, bevor Du mit der Fehlerbehebung an der Produktionsumgebung beginnen kannst.
 Alles was Du tun musst, ist zu Deinem MASTER-Branch wechseln.

 <!--However, before you do that, note that if your working directory or staging area has uncommitted changes that conflict with the branch you’re checking out, Git won’t let you switch branches.
 It’s best to have a clean working state when you switch branches.
 There are ways to get around this (namely, stashing and commit amending) that we’ll cover later.
 For now, you’ve committed all your changes, so you can switch back to your master branch:-->